facelessuser/wcmatch/docs/src/markdown/wcmatch.md

 `EXTMATCH` enables extended pattern matching which includes special pattern lists such as `+(...)`, `*(...)`, `?(...)`, etc.

-!!! warning "2.0.0 Deprecation"
-    `EXTGLOB` flag has been deprecated in favor of `EXTMATCH`. `EXTGLOB` was never meant to be the name of the flag in wcmatch, but due to mistake it was the default flag despite the fact that the documentation expressed that `EXTMATCH` was the flag.  `EXTGLOB` will be removed in version 3.0.0, so please discontinue use of `EXTGLOB` moving forward.

-    Unfortunately, no warnings will be shown due to the difficulty of raising a warning on a flag name.

 #### wcmatch.BRACE, wcmatch.B {: #wcmatchbrace}

 `BRACE` enables Bash style brace expansion: `a{b,{c,d}}` --> `ab ac ad`.
 Brace expansion is applied before anything else.
 When applied, a pattern will be expanded into multiple patterns.
 Each pattern will then be parsed separately.